-We're excited to introduce the Training Expo to the 2019 SEEP Annual Conference.
-The Training Expo will give attendees the opportunity to learn, engage and collaborate in one of six crash course trainings.
-The 2-hour sessions are led by highly skilled facilitators, experienced in a range of thematic topics: consensus building, market assessments, data-driven design, creative change leadership, and more!
+We were excited to debut the Training Expo to the 2019 SEEP Annual Conference.
+The Training Expo gave attendees the opportunity to learn, engage and collaborate in one of six crash course trainings.
+The 2-hour sessions were led by highly skilled facilitators, experienced in a range of thematic topics: consensus building, market assessments, data-driven design, creative change leadership, and more!
 Explore the sessions below, and get ready to leave the Annual Conference with a new skill.

 Facilitated by Sarah De Greef, Ouzia

-This session will help you understand why creative thinking is an essential skill in a permanently changing world and how creative thinking facilitates building resilience and stimulating
+This session helped participants understand why creative thinking is an essential skill in a permanently changing world and how creative thinking facilitates building resilience and